Noether identities

 Noether identities need not be independent, but satisfy first-stage Noether identities, which are subject to the second-stage Noether identities and so on.
-Higher-stage Noether identities also are separated into the trivial and non-trivial once.
+Higher-stage Noether identities also are separated into trivial and non-trivial cases.
 A degenerate Lagrangian is called reducible if there exist non-trivial higher-stage Noether identities.
 Yang–Mills gauge theory and gauge gravitation theory exemplify irreducible Lagrangian field theories.

 Different variants of second Noether’s theorem state the one-to-one correspondence between the non-trivial reducible Noether identities and the non-trivial reducible gauge symmetries.
 Formulated in a very general setting, second Noether’s theorem associates to the Koszul–Tate complex of reducible Noether identities, parameterized by antifields, the BRST complex of reducible gauge symmetries parameterized by ghosts.
 This is the case of covariant classical field theory and Lagrangian BRST theory.